ta0kira/zeolite/README.md

   <i><span style='color:#0057ae;'>Int</span></i> comp &lt;- <span style='color:#0057ae;'>MyCategory</span><span style='color:#644a9b;'>$</span>compare&lt;<i><span style='color:#0057ae;'>String</span></i>&gt;(<span style='color:#bf0303;'>&quot;x&quot;</span>,<span style='color:#bf0303;'>&quot;y&quot;</span>)</pre>

-Unlike in Java and C++, you must *always* be explicit with type parameters; the compiler will not infer them for you.
-This is primarily to cut down on code ambiguity when troubleshooting code issues.
-It also makes it more clear that parameters are technically **type arguments**, and not just named place-holders to be filled in by a preprocessor.

 ### Using Interfaces

 Zeolite has `@value interface`s that are similar to Java `interface`s, which